 On the logo of SOCC are the words Medio Tutissimus Ibis.
 We had to look this up and found that it comes from the Roman poet Ovid and translates as “in the middle of things you will go most safe”.
 This could probably apply to any golf course, but it is surely solid advice here.

 Is it the best short course we’ve ever played?
-It is hard to say, because we still feel that honour belongs to the Annesley Links at Royal County Down.
-But, without question, it is the most unconventional layout and most unique 18 holes of golf we have ever played in our lives!
+It is hard to say because we still feel that honor belongs to the Annesley Links at Royal County Down.
+But, without question, Shek O Country Club was a must on our bucket list.
+And, we can easily say that it is the most unconventional layout and most unique 18 holes of golf we have ever played in our lives!
 And we have played a lot of unique golf holes in our golf travels!